Ancient Jericho (9000 B.C. - 6800 B.C.)

 Jericho in Question

-Starting around 2100 B.C., chronologies vary widely as to the Exodus and conquest by Joshua and the Israelites.
+The archaeology and dates of ancient Jericho coms into question due in large part to the debates surrounding its role in the Exodus and Conquest by Israel.
+Chronologies vary widely as to the Exodus and Conquest by Joshua and the Israelites.
 Central to this problem is the dating of their arrival in ancient Jericho.

 The first step in any attempt to correlate the Bible with dates, is to begin with the account of the subject in question.